11 Types of Sales Tools You Must Know in 2023

 Succeeding in sales in the 21st century is not an easy job.
-In addition to needing empathy, grit, and drive, you also need to know your potential and existing customers intimately to be relevant in every touchpoint.
+In addition to needing empathy, grit, and drive, you also need to know your potential and existing customers intimately to be relevant at every touchpoint.

 What are sales tools?